How agencies pay contractors and subcontractors

 - Fractional and networked delivery teams

 The old model assumed one employer paying one employee on a monthly payroll cycle.
-The modern agency reality looks different: many contributors per project, flexible commercial terms (retainers, milestones, revenue share), and distributed teams across currencies.
+Modern agency reality is many contributors per project, flexible commercial terms such as retainers, milestones, and revenue share, and distributed teams across currencies.

 | Old model | Modern agency reality | What Petl Pay supports |